 Attacks on people from WW2 low-flying German aircraft: strafing

-In 1943 during one of my grandfather's sorties for hatching eggs, a lone German fighter plane came in very low and strafed a main road between Erith and Crayford - then a semi-rural area with corn fields on both sides of the road.
+In 1943 I was with my grandfather on one of his sorties for hatching eggs.
+On this occasion, a lone German fighter plane came in very low and strafed a main road between Erith and Crayford - then a semi-rural area with corn fields on both sides of the road.
 I can still vividly remember seeing the young pilot's profile.
 He seemed not much older than I was - just like one of the boys we used to refer to at school as being 'one of the big boys'.
-I've occasionally wondered whether he survived the war.

 Granddad and I threw ourselves into a ditch and the fertile eggs in his raincoat pocket were, needless to say, smashed to a messy pulp!

 We then cowered for what seemed an eternity under the counter of the local corner shop until Granddad deemed it safe to run for safer cover.
 Just as well we did, as the plane turned and strafed the same road again.
 Granddad threatened me, "Say one word about this boy, and it will be the last time I'll take you with me"!
 I said nothing - not for many years afterwards!

 One day I was outside with my eldest sister, who was looking after our younger brother and our youngest sister who was in a pram.
 Suddenly a German plane flew low overhead and started firing directly at us.
 As the bullets hit the ground, they sounded like a heavy horse galloping past.
 The ground shook and soil flew into the air.

 My eldest sister snatched my youngest sister from out of the pram, and dragged my younger brother with her into a ditch under a hedge, with me running to catch her up.
 We huddled together there as the bullets ripped through the hedge tops sending bits of wood and twigs flying everywhere.
 Some of the bullets made holes in my clothes, and something very hot burnt me under my chin.
 I still have the scar.